 The Investigative Review Committee (IRC) will make a decision on the case the Board of Nursing will make the final determination on how to dispose of the case against you.
 The IRC may decide to dismiss the complaint, issue a formal complaint, or send out a letter or caution.
 You should know that the Board can either accept the recommendation of IRC or make a different determination on how to dispose of the case.
 It will be at the discretion of the Board whether or not to dismiss the complaint, issue you a formal complaint, or issue you a letter of caution.

 Any allegations and complaints can create chaos and confusion in your life and jeopardize your professional career.
 Even if you do not receive a formal complaint, your career, and personal life may still suffer.
 It may be difficult for you to find employment if you choose to leave the state or even if you try to seek employment at a different facility in South Carolina.
 An attorney can protect your rights and your career.
 You will need someone on your side to help you navigate the confusing procedures and protocols of the South Carolina Department of Labor, Licensing, and Regulation (LLR) and help to make sure your side of the story receives every possible consideration.
+You have options if you have a reprimand on your South Carolina nursing license.

 You do not want to risk losing your professional license or being a victim of state sanctions that may prevent you from earning a decent living.
 Hire an attorney to protect your rights, career, and your ability to provide for your family.
 It took you a long time to earn your professional license, and you need to fight to make sure you can continue doing what you love.
 You deserve representation to ensure you receive a fighting chance to protect your license.